Karpaga

 Karpaga is an actress who made her debut in a Tamil movie called Paal.
 She is the first trans person ever in India to perform a leading role in a mainstream movie.

 Personal life

 Karpaga was born in a middle-class family of Erode in western Tamil Nadu, an only child, and left home at 17 for Mumbai.
 Karpaga worked at a beauty parlour as a beautician after finishing schooling.
 After returning to her family, five years later, her family was shattered but eventually accepted her.

 Paal

-Historically, transsexuals have been shown in a poor light in Indian movies.
+Historically, transgender people have been shown in a poor light in Indian movies.
 Karpaga acts as an intellectual woman who has difficulty in revealing her identity to her lover.
-The film stresses the need for families to accept transsexuals.
+The film stresses the need for families to accept transgender people.